 TEST LABORATORY FOR NAR-CONFORMITY

 DIgSILENT GmbH’s NAR-conformity Test Laboratory carries out measurements and tests on operational type 1 generation plant (type 1-PGU) according to the “individual verification procedure” detailed in FGW TG 3.
-With more than forty years of experience gained in the international field of power plant and network measurement, DIgSILENT has initiated and decisively contributed to the “individual verification procedure” guidelines of the FGW.
+With more than thirty years of experience gained in the international field of power plant and network measurement, DIgSILENT has initiated and decisively contributed to the “individual verification procedure” guidelines of the FGW.
 The current grid connection guidelines for high voltage and medium voltage refer to this procedure for generating plant for which unit certificates cannot be issued due to technical or economic reasons.

 The DIgSILENT Test Laboratory for NAR-conformity is DIN EN ISO/IEC 17025 accredited.
 The accreditation is valid for the scope defined in the annex of the accreditation certificate D-PL-20970-01-00.
 The procedural aspects of the “individual verification procedure” were developed in close cooperation with the “TÜV SÜD Industrie Service GmbH” network compatibility certification centre.
 The joint development and work on the guidelines has resulted in a successful cooperation between the “TÜV SÜD Industrie Service” certification body and the DIgSILENT Test Laboratory.
 Under the leadership of the TÜV SÜD certification body and as a certified service provider, DIgSILENT offers a comprehensive service package for the implementation of the "individual verification procedure" for power plants with synchronous generators (type 1-EZE).